vulbyte/rustByExample/README.md

 first number is the list indicates lession section, second indicates sub-lesson here's a list for easy reference:

+## if you are interested in learning rust
+this is a good resource, but some of this is HORRIBLY disorganised. i feel although this is actually a really good way to learn, it is given to you in a dessert first fasion.

 1. [Hello World](https://doc.rust-lang.org/rust-by-example/hello.html) - Start with a traditional Hello World program.